dougeby/IntuneDocs/intune/conditional-access-intune-common-ways-use.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

 There are two types of conditional access with Intune: device-based conditional access and app-based conditional access.
 You need to configure the related compliance policies to drive conditional access compliance at your organization.
-Conditional access is commonly used to do things like allow or block access to Exchange on-premises, control access to the network, or integrate with a Mobile Threat Defense solution.
+Conditional access is commonly used to do things like allow or block access to Exchange, control access to the network, or integrate with a Mobile Threat Defense solution.

 The below information helps you understand how to use the Intune mobile *device* compliance capabilities and the Intune mobile *application* management (MAM) capabilities.